elcajon-dev/repository-stable/vscode/DOCS.md

-# Home Assistant Add-on: Visual Studio Code
+# Home Assistant Add-on: Studio Code Server

-This add-on runs Visual Studio Code, allowing you to edit your Home Assistant configuration directly from your web browser and can be embedded straight into the Home Assistant frontend UI.
+This add-on runs Studio Code Server, allowing you to edit your Home Assistant configuration directly from your web browser and can be embedded straight into the Home Assistant frontend UI.